SFPC/sfpc.github.io/spring19bootcamp.md

 ### What will happen during this one-week bootcamp?
 Classes are held in the morning Monday-Friday from 10am-1pm.
-After class, teachers will be around to help with any of the assignments and questions you may have.
+After class, the space will be open and teachers will be around to help with any of the assignments and questions you may have.

 SFPC fosters a collaborative and relaxed learning environment.
 We value your questions and want to make sure all students feel comfortable engaging with the teachers and material fully.
 Read our <a href="/participate/"> Participate </a> page for more information on what our classes feel like.